 EXES is utterly hilarious.
 The dialogue is fast paced, the performers are likeable and high energy and the script is clever, with plenty of surprises thrown in.
 This show drowns in the kind of nostalgia nobody actually wants to remember.
 It is awkward and healing, not just for the performers, but for anyone with unfinished business buried at the bottom of MSN messenger.
 It is a play that I am happy to watch, squirming in my seat, safe in the knowledge that I would not try this at home.

 I would highly recommend this show for anyone in need of a proper belly laugh.
-And, if you’re feeling brave, or want some revenge, buy an extra ticket and bring your ex!
+And, if you’re feeling brave, or want some revenge, why not buy an extra ticket and bring your ex?

 EXES is on at BATS at 6.30pm until 1st February.
 Grab a ticket here.